“Christ Falling on the Way to Calvary” by Raphael

 Christ Carrying the Cross

-The story of Christ Carrying the Cross on his way to his crucifixion is in all four Gospels and became a common subject in art, especially in the Catholic tradition of the “Stations of the Cross”, which is a series of images depicting Jesus Christ on the day of his crucifixion, which can be found in most Catholic churches.
+The story of Christ Carrying the Cross on his way to his crucifixion is in all four Gospels.
+The story became a common subject in art, especially in the Catholic tradition of the “Stations of the Cross.”
+The “Stations of the Cross” are a series of images depicting Jesus Christ on the day of his crucifixion, which can be found in most Catholic churches.
 The Gospel of John states explicitly Jesus carried his cross, and all but John include Simon of Cyrene, who was recruited by the soldiers from the crowd to help carry the cross.

 The Swoon of the Virgin

 The Swoon of the Virgin was an idea developed in the late Middle Ages, in which the Virgin Mary fainted while she watched the process of the Crucifixion of Jesus.
-The swoon might be placed during the episode of Christ Carrying the Cross, as on the Via Dolorosa in Jerusalem, but very commonly also during the Crucifixion of Jesus.
+The swoon is usually depicted during in scenes of Christ Carrying the Cross.
+Also, during the Crucifixion of Jesus.
 The concept of the “spasm” of the Virgin was fashionable, but also controversial, in early-16th-century Catholicism.
 In this work, Raphael shows the Virgin has only fallen to her knees, not collapsed or fainted, as is often shown.

 Raffaello Sanzio da Urbino (1483 – 1520) who is known as Raphael was an Italian painter and architect of the High Renaissance.
 Together with Michelangelo and Leonardo da Vinci, Raphael forms the three great masters of the High Renaissance.

-Raphael died young at the age of 37, but he left a large body of work, most of which can be found in the Vatican Palace, where the Raphael Rooms were the most extensive works of his career.
-Raphael’s career falls into three phases, his early years in Umbria, his four years in Florence, followed by his twelve years in Rome, working for two Popes and the Church.
+Raphael died young at the age of 37.
+He left a large body of work, most of which can be found in the Vatican Palace, where the Raphael Rooms were the most extensive works of his career.
+Raphael’s career falls into three phases.
+His early years in Umbria, his four years in Florence, followed by his twelve years in Rome, working for two Popes and the Church.
 His best-known work is “The School of Athens” in the Vatican.

 Christ Falling on the Way to Calvary